These Siargao tourist spots will be closed for rehabilitation

 Aerial view of Sugba LagoonThere are so many more activities to try and attractions in Siargao to explore beyond Sugba Lagoon and Magpupungko Rock Pools, offering fantastic alternatives while these beloved spots undergo rehabilitation in Siargao.
 Visitors can discover the island's lively culture at local markets, indulge in fresh seafood, and connect with friendly locals.

-Thrill-seekers can catch the waves by joining Cloud 9 tours and checking out other Siargao surf spots, while beach lovers can visit Daku, Guyam, and Naked Island beaches on a Siargao island hopping tour.
+Thrill-seekers can catch the waves by joining Cloud 9 tours and checking out other surfing spots, while beach lovers can visit Daku, Guyam, and Naked Island on Siargao island hopping tours.
 It’s also a fun activity to dive in Maasin River or go canyoneering in Tayangban Cave Pool.

-Despite the temporary closure of some Siargao attractions, the island is brimming with hidden gems waiting to be explored, so pack your bags and get ready to discover the enchanting wonders of Siargao!
+Even with the temporary closure of some attractions, the island is brimming with hidden gems waiting to be explored.
+Pack your bags and get ready to uncover the enchanting wonders of Siargao!

 Link to appstore phone